 In browsing the attribute table, you'll note that player heights and weights are stored in imperial units (feet & inches and pounds).
-As part of this extraction task, to simplify comparisons against scouting reports written using metric units, you should also add two new numeric fields to the attribute table to hold height and weight values in centimeters and kilograms.
+As part of this extraction task, to simplify comparisons against scouting reports written using metric units, you should also add two new numeric fields to the attribute table -- to the new shapefiles only, not the original nhlrosters.shp -- to hold height and weight values in centimeters and kilograms.
 For every record, populate these fields with values based on the following formulas:

 height_cm = height (in inches) * 2.54

 Your result should look something like this if viewed in ArcMap: